Knives and Concealed Carry

 In our Wolf River Concealed Carry Wisconsin CCW classes, we cover what is called the Tueller Drill.
 It’s a demonstration of how the average knife-wielding attacker with no special athletic abilities can successfully reach the “good guy” with a firearm if he is within 21 feet or less!
 This generally applies if the good guy has not drawn his firearm, but in some cases, the knife attack is successful even if the good guy has his gun drawn.

 Why do police shoot to kill a knife-wielding person?
 Watch this video to learn why (warning: graphic content).

-Many cities and states still limit a citizen’s pocket carry knife to a 3-1/2 or 5-inch blade.
+Many cities and states outside of Wisconsin still limit a citizen’s pocket carry knife to a 3-1/2 or 5-inch blade.
 But Wisconsin does not limit blade length.
 In general, you may carry any knife you want as long as you are not committing a crime.
 Businesses and government agencies may post signs prohibiting your carry of a gun or knife.

 Page 57 of the Wisconsin Department of Justice concealed carry manual (the book we use for all our classes), covers the Wisconsin knife laws.